clairefro/obsidian-chat-cbt-plugin/README.md

 This will start a local server that hosts your Ollama instance locally on your computer from port `11434`.
 You can change the port if you like by editing the `OLLAMA_HOST` property in step 3 - just be sure to also update the `Ollama URL` in the ChatCBT plugin settings too.
 The `OLLAMA_ORIGINS='*'` allows Obsidian to talk to Ollama.

+If you prefer to use a different [OpenAI model](https://platform.openai.com/docs/models), you can specify in the plugin settings.

 ## Usage

 1. Start a new note
 2. Type what's bothering you
 3. Run "Chat" from ChatCBT
-4. You can converse with ChatGPT by adding additional responses at the bottom of the file
+4. You can chat with ChatGPT by adding additional responses at the bottom of the file
-5. Chat enough back and forth to start reframing your negative thoughts
+5. Keep chatting to start reframing your negative thoughts
-6. Once you are ready to sum up your conversation, run "Summarize" for create a table outlining your reframed thoughts
+6. Once you are ready to sum up your conversation, run "Summarize" to create a table outlining your reframed thoughts

 ### Running commands